gojigeje/conkyrcd.sh/README.md

 #### PARAMETERS / ARGUMENTS
 In order to display conkyrcd output on your conky, you'll need to call conkyrcd using _exec_/_execi_ tag in your conky config with some parameters/arguments.
 There are some parameters avalilable:

-_For this example, Im going to run conkyrcd on terminal to show you the output, you still have to call it from your conky config to actually display it on your conky._

 | Parameter | Function | Sub-parameter |
 | --- | --- | --- |
 | `waktu` | display current date, also localized day name and month name in Bahasa Indonesia | `waktu` `hari` `tanggal` `bulan` `tahun` |